 A growing black market

-The black market in tobacco involves criminal gangs producing counterfeit cigarettes, cross-border smuggling and large-scale tax evasion.
-With weak penalties for criminals, poor border controls, low arrest rates and tobacco taxes creating disparity between neighbouring countries, it’s a problem that’s set to grow.
+The black market in tobacco involves criminal gangs producing counterfeit cigarettes, smuggling across borders and engaging in large-scale tax evasion.
+With weak penalties for perpetrators, poor border controls, low arrest rates and tobacco taxes creating disparity between neighbouring countries, it’s a problem that’s set to grow.

 Our video portrays a fictional tobacco conglomerate – International Tobacco Smugglers Inc., which profiles the criminal supply chain that manufactures, transports and distributes tobacco products illegally.

 Some research indicates that over 480 billion cigarettes a year are sold illegally in the global tobacco market – whether smuggled, counterfeited or sold in other ways without taxes being paid.
 The significant and growing illicit cigarette trade is now estimated to account for 11.2% of the global tobacco market.

 The shadowy nature of this trade makes the scale of it hard to estimate, but we have developed research methods to help our companies and governments to understand it better.
 These include market surveys, consumer research and analysing packs collected from consumers to estimate the difference between duty-paid shipments and actual consumption.

 Cigarettes are among the most commonly traded products on the black market due to high profit margins, relative ease of production and movement and low detection rates and penalties.

 For governments too, there is a huge cost.
-The illegal trade in tobacco products cheats governments out of around £30 billion each year in taxes.
+The illegal trade in tobacco products cheats governments out of around US$35 billion each year in taxes.
 It’s obvious why we see illegal tobacco as a major threat to our business.